 High winds can affect the hero.
 Strong winds decrease the Power rank by their Intensity rank number.
 If the wind is powerful enough, the Whirlwind can be dispersed.
 Such winds can be natural or created by such Powers as Matter Animation or Weather Control.

 Optional Powers include Weather Control and Matter Animation/Air.
-These are also the Nemeses.

 INDEX